Soapbox - an opportunity for someone to express their views publicly - Oxford Dictionary

 K.Kelly – Hobartians Facing Homelessness

-The billboard artwork will be displayed from 29 July until 1 September 2019.
+The billboard artwork was on display from 29 July until 1 September 2019.

 24 - Safe Haven